401(k) & PSP Highlights

 Roth 401(k) Contribution

 Roth 401(k) contributions are after-tax savings for your retirement where the earnings grow tax free.
 The advantages of Roth 401(k) contributions are realized when you take your money out.
-If you are in a lower tax bracket when you save, it may be beneficial to put aside Roth 401(k) contributions particularly earlier in your career.
+If you're in a lower tax bracket when you save, it may be beneficial to put aside Roth 401(k) contributions particularly earlier in your career.

 If you contribute after-tax dollars on a Roth 401(k) basis, the earnings are also tax free, as long as you follow the rules.